-- 16.1 In addition to the Human Rights Act the Acquiring Authority is required to comply with the Equality Act 2010. - 16.2 The Council has undertaken an equality impact assessment to asses the impact on groups with protected characteristics arising from the Order and has taken those matters into account when dealing with the parties affected by the Order.
-No adverse effects on those with protected characteristics were found at that time. - 16.3 The Council has engaged and consulted with all whom have interest.
-There are five remaining interests and the Council will continue to engage and consult with anyone who has an interest and affected by the Order. - 16.4 To the best of the Council's knowledge no owner and/or occupier has a protected characteristic or is otherwise vulnerable.
-However, if and when Council becomes aware of any such owners and/or occupiers, further regard will be had to the Council's equality duty at that point and the equalities impact assessment will be reviewed and any appropriate action will be taken and support provided.
+- 16.1 In addition to the Human Rights Act the Acquiring Authority is required to comply with the Equality Act 2010. - The Council has undertaken an equality impact assessment to assess the impact on groups with protected characteristics arising from the Order and has taken those matters into account when dealing with the parties affected by the Order.
+The Council has engaged and consulted with all whom have interest.
+There are three remaining interests and the Council will continue to engage and consult with anyone who has an interest and affected by the Order.